finanalyst/raku-pod-render/MarkDown.md

 Any or all of 'NoTOC', 'NoMeta', or 'NoFoot' may be included in any order.
 Default is to include each section.

 # Extract Pod in a Module to README.md
-The utility function `Extractor.raku` is provided to take POD6 in the input sources and turn it into either .md or .html files (eg. for github README.md files)
+The utility function `Extractor.raku` is provided to take POD6 in input sources and turn it into a .md file (eg., for a github `README.md`).
+So now, a Module can be written using in-code POD6 and this can be extracted into a `README.md` file with `Extractor.raku`.

+`Extractor.raku` depends on `GTK::Simple`, which in turns requires the `GTK-3.0` library to be installed (see installation documentation of `GTK::Simple`.

 # More detail and differences from Pod::To::HTML
 See [RenderPod](RenderPod.md) [PodToHTML](PodToHTML.md) for more detail. `Pod::To::MarkDown` has templates to produce MarkDown and not HTML.
 In addition: